priyansh-narang2308/NativeAssignment/README.md

-# Nativee - Professional Product Explorer
+# Product Explorer

-Nativee is a high-performance React Native application designed for exploring products via the DummyJSON API.
+A React Native application designed for exploring products via the DummyJSON API.
 Built with a focus on scalability, performance, and robust state management, this project demonstrates senior-level architectural patterns for mobile development.

 ---